HireDale/daleydose/help-files.md

 ---
 The **Help files** enable you to learn how to use every part of the Daley Dose application with confidence.

-From installing and updating the software to navigating windows, managing prescriptions, and troubleshooting issues, each guide walks you step‑by‑step through the tasks you need to complete.
+From installing and updating the software to navigating windows, managing prescriptions, and troubleshooting issues, each guide walks you step by step through the tasks you need to complete.
 Use this table of contents to jump directly to the instructions that match your task.

 You can access the Daley Dose help files from within the application by selecting the **Help** button or through the Daley Dose website.